 In addition, by staying active during your workday, a balance board can also help you achieve better mental health.
-By consistently trying to balance, it improves the neural networks between the mind and body, thus improving our mental wellbeing, as well as our physical.
+By consistently trying to balance, it improves the neural networks between the mind and body, thus improving our mental and physical well-being.

 You’ll notice an immediate benefit when using a balance board as it activates all of your tiny muscles that you never even knew you had.

 When you’re first using a balance board, caution should be exercised.
 Take it slow when you’re getting to know your balance board.
-The last thing you want is an injury caused by using the balance board improperly or by doing something outside of your skill level.
+The last thing you want is an injury caused by improper use of the balance board or doing something outside your skill level.